MicrosoftDocs/visualstudio-docs/docs/ide/getting-started-with-debugging-in-visual-studio.md

 ### Setting Conditional Breakpoints
  If you have a breakpoint in a loop or recursion, or if you have a lot of breakpoints which you frequently step through, use a conditional breakpoint to ensure that your code is suspended ONLY when specific conditions are met.
 Otherwise, you’ll be pressing F11 an awful lot.

- To set a conditional breakpoint and suspend your code when a variable is set to a certain value or passes a certain threshold, click in the margin to set a breakpoint, and then select the “cog” from the hover menu that appears.
+ To set a conditional breakpoint and suspend your code when a variable is set to a certain value or passes a certain threshold, click in the margin to set a breakpoint, and then select the "cog" from the hover menu that appears.

  ![Visual Studio breakpoint settings](../ide/media/vs_ide_gs_debug_breakpoint_settings.png "Vs_ide_gs_debug_breakpoint_settings")